 Ethnicity has an important role in the structure, function and suitability of specific techniques.
 Caucasian noses often have thinner skin overlying the cartilage and boney structure, any irregularities of the cartilage are readily seen.
 Surgery in thinner skinned individuals requires specific finesse to ensure that there are natural curves and if necessary innovative grafts are used to hide skin changes.

 In contrast, some ethnicities such as Middle Eastern and Afro-Caribbean noses tend to be thicker with broader cartilages.
 In these patients with a thicker skin type, specific techniques are necessary to increase the definition of the cartilage underlying the nose.
-Usually, graft material from the patient’s nasal septum is used to aid tip support and definition, however, particularly in Asian patients with a low bridge, a customized and sculpted implant (silicone or medpor) is used to give the most natural-looking and long-lasting result.
+Usually, graft material from the patient’s nasal septum is used to aid tip support and definition, however, particularly in Asian patients with a low bridge, a customised and sculpted implant (silicone or medpor) is used to give the most natural-looking and long-lasting result.

 Complications may occur because of several reasons.
 One of the most important factors responsible for the success of surgery is the surgeon.
 The surgeon needs to have complete knowledge of how the surgery has to be performed.
 Rhinoplasty is demanding and requires in-depth knowledge of anatomy, an artistic sense and attention to detail.